seanmlee/seanmlee.github.io/index.md

 ## Skills & Experience

-I spent 40+ months conducting **fieldwork** in tropical forests of Central America and East and Central Africa, the US Intermountain West, and the US Midwest.
+I spent 40+ months conducting **fieldwork** in a variety of ecosystems.

 My **statistical computing** skills include tidying large datasets, data visualization via the grammar of graphics, and frequentist regression guided by null hypothesis significance testing.
 I am working to incorporate Bayesian inference and information-theoretic approaches into my toolkit.

-I was **lead instructor** for two primate behavioral ecology courses at GWU and completed **laboratory** rotations in primate endocrinology (at the Max Planck Institute for Evolutionary Anthropology) and geometric morphometrics (at the American Museum of Natural History).
+I was **lead instructor** for two undergraduate courses at GWU and completed **laboratory** rotations in endocrinology (at the Max Planck Institute for Evolutionary Anthropology) and geometric morphometrics (at the American Museum of Natural History).

 Prior to the COVID-19 pandemic, I regularly engaged in local face-to-face **science communication**.
 Now, I am gaining skills in **web development** to expand my capacity for virtual science communication.